opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     :param num_quant_bits: Number of bits used for quantization.

-.. index:: RandomizedTree::read

 RandomizedTree::read
 ------------------------
+Reads a pre-saved randomized tree from a file or stream.

 .. ocv:function:: read(const char* file_name, int num_quant_bits)

 .. ocv:function:: read(std::istream &is, int num_quant_bits)

-    Reads a pre-saved randomized tree from a file or stream.

     :param file_name: Name of the file that contains randomized tree data.